unifiedjs/unifiedjs.github.io/doc/learn/syntax-trees-with-typescript.md

 [`unist-util-visit`](https://github.com/syntax-tree/unist-util-visit#readme)
 takes a syntax tree, a [`Test`](https://github.com/syntax-tree/unist-util-is#use), and a callback.
-The callback will be called for each `Node` in the tree that passes the `Test`.
+The callback will be called for each node in the tree that passes the `Test`.

 For example if we want to increasing the heading level of all headings in a